 My sisters were terribly brave and wore velvet with their ballet shoes.
-The dress from Carnaby Street was slightly large for Perry but she coped.
+The dress from Carnaby Street was slightly large for Perry, seen here on the left, but she coped.
 At least it was fashionable.
-Mum bought a blue outfit for herself that was deemed the height of fashion.
+Mum bought herself a blue outfit that was deemed the height of fashion.
 When I arrived in London I found Suzanna had found a Laura Ashley pinafore whilst the Amazons had both got away with wearing trousers.
 They looked far more sophisticated.

-Claude Whatham defied any plans my mother might have made by taking the six of us, and only the six of us, out to lunch at a wonderful bistro where we able to order beef-burgers, relax and enjoy ourselves.
+Claude Whatham defied any plans my mother might have made by taking the six of us in the cast, and only the six of us, out to lunch at a wonderful bistro where we able to order beef-burgers, relax and enjoy ourselves.